|Height||6ft 4in / 1.92m|

-The England international was one of a handful of new recruits brought to Sandy Park ahead of the 2016/17 season, joining the Chiefs from Westcountry rivals Bath Rugby.
+England international Ollie Devoto was one of a handful of new recruits brought to Sandy Park ahead of the 2016/17 season, joining the Chiefs from Westcountry rivals Bath Rugby.

-An injury crisis during the 2012–13 season amongst Bath’s back division saw him promoted into the first-team squad, and he made his first team debut as a replacement in a Premiership match against Wasps on September 8, 2012.
+An injury crisis during the 2012/13 season amongst Bath’s back division saw him promoted into the first-team squad, and he made his first team debut as a replacement in a Premiership match against Wasps in September 2012.

-Already on the England radar at age group level, Devoto was part and parcel of the highly successful Under-20s side - which included the likes of Jack Nowell, Henry Slade, Sam Hill, Alec Hepburn and Luke Cowan-Dickie - that lifted the Junior World Championships in France.
+Already on the England radar at age grade level, Devoto was part and parcel of the highly successful Under 20s side - which included the likes of Jack Nowell, Henry Slade, Sam Hill, Alec Hepburn and Luke Cowan-Dickie - that lifted the Junior World Championships in France.

-On the club scene, Devoto continued to forge himself quite a reputation in the colours of Bath over the next few years, even featuring in their Premiership Final appearance against Saracens at Twickenham in 2015.
+On the club scene, Devoto continued to forge himself quite a reputation in Bath colours over the next few years, even featuring in their Premiership Final against Saracens at Twickenham in 2015.

-Devoto would spend another season at the Recreation Ground before he decided on a change of scenery, agreeing terms with the Chiefs on a three-year deal in January 2016.
+Devoto would spend another season at the Recreation Ground before he decided on a change of scenery, agreeing terms with Chiefs in January 2016.